bralkor/unreal_master_material_system/README.md

-## Create from Master Material As Is
+## Create from Master Material as is

 <ul>

-Another feature is to just create a new MI in the current Content Browser folder.
+Another feature is to create a new Material Instance from a Master Material in the current Content Browser folder as is.
 When no assets are selected the right click dropdown menu will display as `New From Master Material`:

 <ul>